joshuamkite/terraform-aws-ssh-bastion-service/Changleog.md

+# 3.5

+**Bugfix:** Remove parentheses from the name of the sample policy ouptut to make it parsable when called from module

 # 3.4

 **N.B.
 This change means that it is not possible to successfully apply module version 3.4 over version 3.3- you will need to terraform destroy; terraform apply in this case**